CountPacMan/SimonSays/README.md

 ## by Daniel Toader and Kyle Bulloch
 ### Date: April 29, 2015
 #### Description
 Single page app game of Simon in AngularJS.
-User is given progressively more difficult patterns to remember and emulate.
+User is given progressively longer patterns to remember and emulate.
 User score is based on number of consecutive rounds before failure.
 Built as an exercise in AngularJS.

 #### Setup instructions
 1. Clone this git repository